LTH Plumbing

 How quickly does a heat pump pay for itself in Yeppoon?
 Based on the running cost difference against a standard-rate electric system, most heat pump installations on the Capricorn Coast pay back the upfront premium in 3–5 years.
 Everything after that is pure saving.

 What rebates can I actually claim right now?
-The federal STC scheme is the main one — around $450–$510 off a common integrated heat pump, applied at point of sale by your installer.
+The federal STC scheme is the main one — applied at point of sale by your installer, no forms or paperwork for you.
+The exact amount depends on your heat pump model and install year (the scheme phases out to 2031).
+The section above titled How the Federal STC Rebate Works covers the detail.
 The Queensland Climate Smart state rebate closed in December 2023 and is not currently accepting applications.

 Does the hot water system brand make a big difference?
 For heat pumps, yes — reliability and efficiency (COP rating) vary between brands.
 For electric storage, less so.
 I install brands I've seen perform reliably over years in this climate.
 I won't put a system in that I'd have to come back and service repeatedly.